 How large a washer do you really need?
 Washers with a large capacity can do more laundry in a single load, saving time, energy and water.
 However, this doesn't mean you should always buy the largest machine you can afford.
-For most users, a typical load is only 7 to 9 pounds of laundry, while a 4 cubic-foot washer can handle at least 12 pounds of laundry.
+For most users, a typical load is only 7 to 9 pounds of laundry, while a 4 cubic-feet washer can handle at least 12 pounds of laundry.

 How big a space do you have?
 Large capacity washers go hand-in-hand with larger-sized chassis.
-Before upgrading to a larger machine, measure your existing space -- width, depth and in some cases height -- to ensure it will fit.
+Before upgrading to a larger machine, measure your existing space -- width, depth and, in some cases, height -- to ensure it will fit.

 Will you also need a pedestal?
 Front-load washers are great at saving energy while getting your clothes as clean as possible.
 However, they can be a pain in the back -- literally -- as you need to stoop down to load and unload them.
-Many makers offer a pedestal as an accessory to raise the door to a more comfortable height, but these are pricy options -- $200 to $300 in most cases.
+Many makers offer a pedestal as an accessory to raise the door to a more comfortable height, but these are pricey options -- $200 to $300 in most cases.

 Can I use regular detergent in a high-efficiency washer?
 The short answer is no. The Cleaning Institute notes that specially designated HE detergents are a must in HE washers, such as those discussed in this report.
 Using regular detergent will decrease both efficiency and cleaning performance.
 They can also damage the washer.
 More details are available in this online brochure.